An All-Time Classic: Texas Comes Back From Down Three, Tops Henderson 6-5 in OT

 (Credit: Andy Nietupski/Texas Stars)

-There is the old sports adage, “the game is not over until the fat lady sings.”
+There is the old sports adage: “The game is not over until the fat lady sings.”

-Henderson forward Kai Uchacz was able to beat Texas goaltender Remi Porier with 1:37 left in the game, giving the Silver Knights the lead and forcing the Stars to call a timeout to strategize a 6-on-5 play to push the game into overtime.
+Henderson forward Kai Uchacz was able to beat Texas goaltender Remi Poirier with 1:37 left in the game, giving the Silver Knights the lead and forcing the Stars to call a timeout to strategize a 6-on-5 play to push the game into overtime.

 Texas was able to pull Poirier quickly, giving the Stars the extra attacker for a late-game push in their offensive zone.
 Stars forward Kole Lind, near the left point, was able find a narrow gap on Silver Knights’ goaltender Cameron Whitehead's net to tie the game up at 5-5 with 1:13 left in the final period, ultimately pushing the game into overtime.

-After a couple of rushes towards the net in the overtime period, Texas was struck with luck with a too-many-men penalty on Henderson during a sloppy line shift.
+After a couple of rushes towards the net in the overtime period, Texas was struck with luck with a too-many-men penalty on Henderson during a sloppy line change.
 The penalty gave the Stars a 4-on-3 opportunity and all the momentum.

 “Those are huge,” Petersen said.
 “Things happen.
 Guys jumped the wrong time for the wrong guy… we'll take the win, we'll take the penalty and take the power play and move on.”